Disability and educational rights

 Although we cannot formally endorse any law firm, we are pleased to provide details of the following firms, all of whom have extensive clinical negligence experience and strong reputations in the areas that are particularly relevant after meningitis.

-- It is important that you understand that these firms do not pay us for providing their information, nor do we get any referral fees if clients go to them from our information
+- It is important that you understand that these companies support our general fundraising efforts, but we do not get any referral fees if clients go to them from our information.

-- In addition, any contact you have with any of these firms are entirely confidential between you and them, and Meningitis Now is not involved in any way unless invited by yourself
+- In addition, any contact you have with any of these firms is entirely confidential between you and them.
+We are not involved in any way unless invited by yourself.

 Don’t face meningitis alone - we can help you.
 Call our Meningitis Helpline on 0808 80 10 388 or email email@example.com to access our free support.
 Whatever your experience, whenever it was, please get in touch.
 Our support is for life.